 A student is required to achieve a minimum grade average of "B" (GPA 3.0) in all graduate courses to be allowed to progress to the next semester of coursework.
-Master of Organizational Leadership: Students may earn only one "C" during the program of study.
+Master of Organizational Leadership and Master of Arts in Teaching: Students may earn only one "C" during the program of study.

 Whenever a student receives a "C" or lower in a graduate course, that student is to be referred to the Graduate Policies Committee by the Program Director.
 The Committee makes a recommendation concerning the student's progression in the program.
-This recommendation is sent to the Associate Dean for Academic Affairs for a final decision.
-A letter stating the final decision is sent to the student by the Associate Dean.
+This recommendation is sent to the Vice President for Academic Affairs or designee for a final decision.
+A letter stating the final decision is sent to the student by the Vice President for Academic Affairs or designee

-A student may appeal a theory or practicum/internship/preceptorship grade following the procedures available from the Associate Dean for Academic Affairs and must begin the process no later than one month after the end of the semester in which the decision was made.
+A student may appeal a theory or practicum/internship/preceptorship grade following the procedures available from the Vice President for Academic Affairs or designee and must begin the process no later than one month after the end of the semester in which the decision was made.
 This policy applies to all graduate students, including those with ADA accommodations.